InjiniaKelvin/Projo/PROJECT_AUDIT_REPORT.md

 ## 13. CONCLUSION

 The QuickFix project has achieved **Phase 1 completion** with a solid foundation:
-- ✅ User authentication and management system
+- [COMPLETED] User authentication and management system
-- ✅ Intelligent booking and matching algorithms
+- [COMPLETED] Intelligent booking and matching algorithms
-- ✅ Real-time communication infrastructure
+- [COMPLETED] Real-time communication infrastructure
-- ✅ Basic wallet and escrow system
+- [COMPLETED] Basic wallet and escrow system

 **Critical Actions Required:**
-- 🔴 Clean up payment system to M-Pesa only
+- [URGENT] Clean up payment system to M-Pesa only
-- 🔴 Remove emojis from code files
+- [URGENT] Remove emojis from code files
-- 🔴 Complete M-Pesa integration and testing
+- [URGENT] Complete M-Pesa integration and testing
-- 🔴 Enhance security features
+- [URGENT] Enhance security features

 **The project is architecturally sound** and follows industry best practices with its microservices approach.
 With focused effort on the remaining milestones, QuickFix is positioned to deliver a reliable, secure, and efficient repair service platform.